 Getting back to the late 1960’s… Butch Cassidy and The Sundance Kid had just been released and, while there were many memorable scenes in that movie that I have cherished over the years… “One, two, three, go!” and “Oh, shiiiiiiit” for example, there is one scene in particular that had an indelible effect on me… it was the first time I realized I had just seen an animal die, for real, in a movie.
 Butch and Sundance had arrived in South America and, in the hubbub of the scene, a chicken (of course) is run over and killed.
 Though it’s doubtful that many even noticed the ultimate sacrifice made by the unnamed little bird, it was not lost on me.
 To this day I avoid watching that scene.
 Which brings us to Owen Wilson.
 Owen has always seemed, to me, like a hip version of Redford’s Sundance Kid so, what I’m about to relate is somewhat ironic or, at least, has an air of synchronicity to it.
 If you have seen “Are You Here” you know where I’m headed… out to the barnyard.

 But, before we go, there is something I forgot to tell you.
 About the time Butch and Sundance were cavorting across the silver screen, I was becoming a vegetarian.
 I was 14 and did it, not out of compassion for my furred and feathered friends, but because I perceived it as a healthier lifestyle.
-To be honest, I was influenced by the mother of my best friend Carol, who was the coolest parent I ever met and very much into healthy eating, and by Carol’s older brother, who was the first hippie I ever knew… and who I had a secret crush on.
+To be honest, I was influenced by the mother of a close friend, one of the coolest parents I knew and very much into healthy eating, and by my friend’s older brother… a “healthy lifestyle focused” hippie who I had a secret crush on.

 Having been raised by a woman born in a covered wagon, and by the woman who bore her… my grandmother and great-grandmother, I was well familiar with raising animals for food, and the harsh reality that entailed.
 In fact, when I was 10 years old, my great grandmother deftly demonstrated to me how to wring a chicken’s neck and, yes, it was one of my little friends.
 She then casually informed me that she could do that to two at once… one in each hand.
 I must admit, after the first time seeing a chicken get its head chopped off, when I was 4, the bloodless technique my great-grandma displayed was far less traumatic.
 Even so, I did have some trepidation eating my little friend, later that night at supper.